-A key advantage to buying an annuity is the opportunity to realize tax-deferred compounding growth over a long period of time without the risk that comes with investments that are vulnerable to market fluctuations.
+- A key advantage to buying an annuity is the opportunity to realize tax-deferred compounded growth over a long period without vulnerability to market fluctuations.

-- Credit risk – the risk the insurer will become insolvent
+- The risk the insurer will become insolvent.

-- Purchasing power risk – the risk that inflation will be higher than the annuity’s guaranteed rate
+- The risk that inflation will be higher than the annuity’s guaranteed rate

-- Liquidity risk – the risk that funds will be tied up for years with little ability to access them
+- The risk that funds will be tied up for years with little ability to access them.

-- Surrender risk – the risk that surrender penalties will create losses if funds are withdrawn early
+- The risk that surrender penalties will create losses if funds are withdrawn early.

-There is one other risk to annuities that is inherent in to them.
-That’s the risk of death.
+One other risk that is inherent to annuities is the risk of death.
 It’s a risk because annuities really are the opposite of life insurance.

 With life insurance, people bet they’ll die before the insurance company expects.
 If they do, the insurance pays off.
 Annuitants make the opposite bet.
 They wager they’ll live longer than the insurance company expects.